South Africa beat Sri Lanka in thriller

 |Scorecard.
 Tables

-South Africa pulled off a frantic four-wicket win in the final over against Sri Lanka in the Men's T20 World Cup, despite Wanindu Hasaranga's sublime hat-trick.
+South Africa pulled off a frantic four-wicket win in the final over against Sri Lanka in the Men's T20 World Cup despite Wanindu Hasaranga's sublime hat-trick.

-With the Proteas needing 16 from the final over, David Miller launched two towering sixes off Lahiru Kumara, before Kagiso Rabada flayed the penultimate ball away for four.
+With the Proteas needing 16 from the final over, David Miller launched two towering sixes off Lahiru Kumara before Kagiso Rabada flayed the penultimate ball for four.

-Sri Lanka leg-spinner Hasaranga had seemingly turned the tie in his side's favour by claiming a hat-trick across two overs to leave South Africa struggling on 112-6, chasing 143 to win.
+Leg-spinner Hasaranga had seemingly turned the tie in Sri Lanka's favour by claiming a hat-trick across two overs to leave South Africa struggling on 112-6 in pursuit of 143 in Sharjah.

-But Miller's composure and impeccable timing carried the Proteas to 146-6 and a vital victory that boosts their chances of reaching the semi-finals from Group 1, having now won two from three.
+But Miller's composure and impeccable timing carried the Proteas home with a ball to spare and secure a victory that boosts their chances of reaching the semi-finals.

-Sri Lanka opener Pathum Nissanka hit a fine 72 off 58 balls to help his side post 142, despite South Africa spinner Tabraiz Shamsi's superb 3-17.
+Opener Pathum Nissanka earlier hit a fine 72 off 58 balls to help Sri Lanka post 142, despite South Africa spinner Tabraiz Shamsi's superb 3-17.

-Defeat does not mathematically eliminate Sri Lanka but a second defeat in three games leaves them very unlikely to progress.
+Defeat does not eliminate Sri Lanka but a second defeat in three games leaves them very unlikely to progress.

-Another thrilling finale
+Another day, another thrilling finale

 After two enthralling matches on Friday, this World Cup served up a third riveting finish in a row.

-While the Proteas were never entirely convincing during their chase, captain Temba Bavuma's composed knock seemed to be steering them home, as they needed 31 from 18 balls, with six wickets in hand.
+While South Africa were never entirely convincing during their chase, the composed Temba Bavuma seemed to be steering them home, with 31 needed from 18 balls and six wickets in hand.

-But then Hasaranga, who bowled Aiden Markram with the final ball of the 15th over, returned to have Bavuma caught before Dwaine Pretorius holed out for a golden duck.
+But Hasaranga, who bowled Aiden Markram with the final ball of the 15th over, returned to have Bavuma caught at deep mid-wicket for 46 before Dwaine Pretorius holed out at long-on for a golden duck.

-Rabada survived a close lbw shout next up and he and Miller took the target down to 25 from 12 balls.
+Rabada survived a close lbw shout next up ashe and Miller reduced the target to 25 from 12 balls.

 Unfortunately for Sri Lanka, Hasaranga had bowled his four overs and Rabada hit the previously accurate Dushmantha Chameera for a mighty six in the 19th over before Miller punished two poor deliveries in the slot from Kumara to effectively seal the win.

-South Africa wicketkeeper Quinton de Kock took the knee on his return to the side, having apologised after withdrawing from the win over West Indies for refusing to make the gesture.
+Before the game, South Africa wicketkeeper Quinton de Kock took the knee on his return to the side, having apologised after withdrawing from the win over West Indies for refusing to make the gesture.

 Spinners shine again